 Besides hiking, you could also experience religious rituals such as “Shukubo Seizan-so” or waterfall purification and meditation run by local priests and get your hands on the local crafts in the workshops offered by Mitake Visitor Center.

-Another thing to notice, having a local friend to guide you around is strongly suggested if you are going on a hiking trip in Japan.
+Another thing to notice, having a local friend to guide you around is strongly suggested if you are going camping in Japan.
 Besides helping you with the language barriers, having a local friend can lead you to many hidden gems and see beyond what meets the eye.